 Determine the Number of Compounding Periods

-The compounding periods can be on monthly, quarterly, semiannually, or annually.
-The monthly compounding periods are 12 (for there is 12 months in the year) and 2 for semiannually (twice in a year).
+The compounding periods can be monthly, quarterly, semiannually, or annually.
+The monthly compounding periods are 12 (for there are 12 months in the year) and 2 semiannually (twice a year).
 Similarly, the compounding periods are 4 for quarterly, one for annually, and 365 for daily.

 Apply the Formula